Barbershop music: International organizations

 After the establishment of the above organizations, other countries have begun their organizations to promote Barbershop music.
 These international organizations are often affiliated with one of the United States organizations listed above or by the World Harmony Council.
 Some are gender exclusive organizations while some are mixed.
-They include; British Association of Barbershop Singers, Barbershop Harmony Australia (BHA), Barbershop Harmony New Zealand (BHNZ), Barbershop in Germany (BinG), Finnish Association of Barbershop Singers (FABS), Holland Harmony (HH), Irish Association of Barbershop Singers (IABS), Ladies Association of Barbershop Singers (LABBS) in the United Kingdom, Spanish Association of Barbershop Singers (SABS) and Society of Nordic Barbershop Singers (SNOBS).
+They include; British Association of Barbershop Singers, Barbershop Harmony Australia (BHA), Barbershop Harmony New Zealand (BHNZ), Barbershop in Germany (BinG), Finnish Association of Barbershop Singers (FABS), Holland Harmony (HH), Irish Association of Barbershop Singers (IABS), Ladies Association of Barbershop Singers (LABBS) in the United Kingdom, Spanish Association of Barbershop Singers (SABS), Society of Nordic Barbershop Singers (SNOBS) and the Swiss Association of Barbershop Singers (SWABS).

 Performance groups

 Quartets

 A barbershop quartet is an ensemble of four people who sing a cappella in the exacting barbershop music genre.

 In North America, the Barbershop Harmony Society hosts contests for all singers.
-Female barbershop quartet singers can also compete in Sweet Adelines International or Harmony, Inc., and the Society for the Preservation and Propagation of BarberShop Quartet Singing in the U.S. is available to male singers.
+Female barbershop quartet singers can also compete in SingUnited International or Harmony, Inc., and the Society for the Preservation and Propagation of Barbershop Quartet Singing in the U.S. is available to male singers.
 Similar organizations exist in other continents and countries.

 Choruses

 A barbershop chorus sings a cappella music in the barbershop style.
 Most barbershop choruses belong to a larger association of practitioners such as the Barbershop Harmony Society, Sweet Adelines International, LABBS (Ladies Association of British Barbershop Singers), BABS (British Association of Barbershop Singers) or Harmony, Inc.

 In the Barbershop Harmony Society, a chorus is the main performing aspect of each chapter.
 In competition, choruses may have as few as 12 members singing, with no upper limit.
 Choruses normally sing with a director, as distinct from quartets.
 It is not uncommon for a new quartet to form within a chorus, or for an established quartet affiliated with a given chorus to lose a member (to death, retirement, or relocation) and recruit a replacement from the ranks of the chorus.
-Choruses can also provide "spare parts" to temporarily replace a quartet member who is ill or temporarily out of town.
+Choruses can also provide "spare parts" to temporarily replace a quartet member who is ill or out of town.

 Unlike a quartet, a chorus need not have equal numbers singing each voice part.
-According to BHS, the ideal balance in a chorus is about 40% bass, 30% lead, 20% baritone and 10% tenor singers.
+According to BHS, the ideal balance of sound in a chorus is about 40% bass, 30% lead, 20% baritone and 10% tenor.

 Filling the gap between the chorus and the quartet is what is known as a VLQ or Very Large Quartet, in which more than four singers perform together, with two or more voices on some or all of the four parts.
 A VLQ possesses greater flexibility than a standard quartet, since they can perform even with one or more singers missing, as long as all four parts are covered.
-Like a normal quartet, a VLQ usually performs without a director.
+Like a standard quartet, a VLQ usually performs without a director.

-Typical barbershop songs
+Traditional barbershop songs

 Barbershop Harmony Society's Barberpole Cat Songs "Polecats"—12 songs which all Barbershop Harmony Society members are encouraged to learn as a shared canonic repertoire—all famous, traditional examples of the barbershop genre: